NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 marked as lost and the original data has been retransmitted with a new QUIC packet.

-In this section, we specify a simple response algorithm when a spurious loss is detected by acknowledgements.
+This section specifies a simple response algorithm when a spurious loss is detected by acknowledgements.
 Implementations would need to carefully evaluate the impact of using this algorithm in different environments that may experience sudden change in available capacity (e.g., due to variable